Questions and Answers

 Can products not regulated by the JAS law be sold as organic in the U.S.?

-Yes, if the product in question is certified to the USDA organic regulations by a USDA-accredited certifier and is outside the scope of JAS law, such as alcoholic beverages.
-Products within JAS law (plant-based products, livestock products and processed products containing plant and livestock ingredients) must be certified to JAS organic standards.
+Yes, if the product in question is certified to the USDA organic regulations by a USDA-accredited certifier and is outside the scope of JAS law.
+Products within JAS law (plant-based products, livestock products, processed products containing plant and livestock ingredients, and alcohol beverages) must be certified to JAS organic standards.

 Can products that contain ingredients that are “in transition to organic” be traded under this arrangement?